daymunc/daymunc_website/content/schedule.md

 ***

 Conference will be held:

 February 7th-8th, 2020

-The schedule for DAYMUNC {{< variables year >}} will be uploaded at a later date.
+The schedule for DAYMUNC XXVII will be uploaded at a later date.